In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 Plus, due to its small size, you can easily discover the delights of this laidback, friendly city on foot or by bike.

 Copenhagen is a fabulous choice for a city break because it’s as hip as it is historic.
 You can people-watch from canalside cafes, visit excellent museums, learn about Denmark’s Viking history, admire the bright buildings in the historic Nyhavn district, and enjoy fresh, local, and seasonal food in trendy new restaurants.

 Away from the city, Denmark is more diverse than its size suggests.
 Whether you want to kick back on beaches, hike through forests, or swim in pristine lakes, this country has it all.

 3. Salzburg, Austria

-The Austrian city of Salzburg may only be a two-hour flight from London, but it may as well be in another world.
-This is a city so beautiful it doesn’t look real; its grandiosity and elegance will make you’ll feel as though you’ve fallen into a film set or stepped back in time.
+The Austrian city of Salzburg is only a two-hour flight from London, but it may as well be in another world.
+This is a city so beautiful it doesn’t look real; its grandiosity and elegance will make you feel as though you’ve fallen into a film set or stepped back in time.

 Located on the banks of a sea-green river, Salzburg is home to gilded palaces, ornate concert halls, and magnificent Baroque buildings, and the hilltop fortresses and dramatic mountains that surround the city only make things more spectacular.
 As the birthplace of Mozart, there’s plenty of musical heritage to explore here too.